Madeira finch

 The Madeira finch (Goniaphea leucocephala) is a hypothetical species of recently extinct small passerine bird from the Portuguese archipelago of Madeira, which is biogeographically part of Macaronesia.
 It should not be confused with the extant Madeira chaffinch (Fringilla maderensis).

 Discovery

 The only known account is the 1823 description and illustration of a bird by British author Thomas Edward Bowdich, published by his widow Sarah Bowdich Lee in the 1825 book Excursions in Madeira and Porto Santo, during the autumn of 1823, while on his third voyage to Africa.
-No remains of this bird survive; if collected it was probably lost while en route to Europe, as it happened to most of Bowdich's specimens.
+No remains of this bird survive; if collected it was probably lost while en route to Europe, as happened to most of Bowdich's specimens.

 Description

 Bowdich's original text and footnote read:

 I saw another and more curious bird, but I doubt if it is a native of the island.
 The outline of the beak most resembles that of the widow-bird, (vidua, Cuv.) but the commisure is situated like that of the grakle, (gracula, Cuv.) immediately beneath the nostril, and forms a much deeper angle; it evidently belongs to the goniaphea, between fringilla and corythrus.

 The upper mandible closes over the lower, and the middle toe is longer than the others; the whole bird is black, with the exception of the head, which is azure.
 G. leucocephala.